Donna Janas-Foreman’s prescription to address the many open pharmacy technician openings in Southeastern Wisconsin?

 “Gateway has listened well to its advisory board, they have listened to the industry.
 The program has been tailored to prepare students in the skills they will need in the workforce.”

 Gateway’s two-semester Pharmacy Technician program provides students with the training and education to be a technician in retail and a hospital.
 Hospitals already require its technicians to attain accreditation from a professional governing body, and retail will in years to come.

 Gateway provides students with the education to be able to take and pass those certifications, allowing them to apply in both settings.

 Pharmacy techs in a hospital have many different responsibilities, including filling and troubleshooting automated dispensing machines, preparing sterile products in the IV room, processing patient orders, ensuring patient safety during the medication repacking processes as well as assisting the pharmacist.
-Donna points out that one of the first graduates of the newly revamped program has already landed a positon at Aurora Medical Center Kenosha hospital.
+Donna points out that one of the first graduates of the newly revamped program has already landed a position at Aurora Medical Center Kenosha hospital.